World of Warcraft: Shadowlands: Eternity's End

 In order to pursue the Jailer, the Primus creates new sigils to open the gateway to the mystical realm of Zereth Mortis, where the First Ones created the Shadowlands.
-The Jailer's plan is to enter the Sepulcher of the First Ones and reshape all of creation into one under his control.
-To counter his plans, champions work with a group called the Enlightened, pilgrims seeking to learn the First Ones' ways, and the Automa, created by the First Ones to protect Zereth Mortis.
-However, the Jailer is able to make his way into the Sepulcher.
-With the aid of Uther, Sylvanas' soul is restored, and she offers her aid to help defeat the Jailer; though rightfully hesitant, Bolvar and the other Azerothian leaders agree after Uther's reassurance.
-With her help, champions discover a waystone that opens a doorway into the Sepulcher, where the Jailer has begun his redesign of the universe.
+With the aid of Uther, Sylvanas' soul is restored, and she offers to help defeat the Jailer.
+With her help, champions discover a waystone that opens a doorway into the Sepulcher of the First Ones, where the Jailer has begun his redesign of the universe.

 Azeroth's champions battle their way through the Sepulcher.
-Eventually, Anduin is sent to annihilate the invaders, but is able to free himself from the Jailer's Domination after recalling the spirits of his father Varian and Varok Saurfang.
-Free of the Jailer's influence, Anduin and Sylvanas encounter and release the spirit of Arthas Menethil, as all that remained of him was a simple flickering wisp from within Anduin's broken Domination armor since it was Zovaal who was responsible for his corruption through Frostmourne.
-With all their allies regrouped, the might of Azeroth battles the Jailer, who has ignited the Forge of Souls beneath Icecrown Citadel to enact his plan.
-After a long battle, the Jailer is finally defeated.
-As he dies, he recalls memories of his initial betrayal of the Eternal Ones, his flawed duty as the original Arbiter, and concludes by stating his plan to unify the cosmos was meant as a preventative measure against something later to come.
+Eventually, Anduin is sent to annihilate the invaders, but he is able to free himself from the Jailer's domination after recalling the spirits of Varok Saurfang and Varian Wrynn, Anduin's father.
+Anduin and Sylvanas then encounter and release the spirit of Arthas Menethil from within Anduin's broken Domination armor.
+With all their allies regrouped, the heroes of Azeroth finally defeat the Jailer.
+As he dies, he claims that his plan to unify the cosmos was meant as a preventative measure against something later to come.

-With Zovaal defeated, Pelagos, an aspiring Kyrian who aided Uther in his journey, volunteers to become the new Arbiter and fill the vacancy left by its demise as he ascends into an Eternal One, being branded by the others as the most compassionate of all.
+With Zovaal defeated, Pelagos, an aspiring Kyrian who aided Uther in his journey, volunteers to become the new Arbiter and fill the vacancy left by its demise.
 Sylvanas is confronted over her actions during the War of the Thorns and the Jailer's rise to power, though Pelagos gives the final verdict to her long-time nemesis, Tyrande.
 Tyrande decides that Sylvanas' words of contrition, although genuine, are not enough to pay for what she did.
-She punishes her by sending her to the Maw, to retrieve lost souls that perished during the conflicts she had orchestrated.
+Tyrande punishes Sylvanas by sending her to the Maw to retrieve lost souls that perished during the conflicts she orchestrated.